 Maine Huts & Trails is truly a year-round destination.
-From the snowiest winter months to long, balmy summer days, there's really never a bad time to experience a Maine backcountry adventure… as long as you plan ahead and come prepared.
-The most popular seasons are summer and winter, when we offer a full-service experience.
-During early spring and late fall, the huts are in 'self-service season.'
-Here's what to expect:
+From the snowiest winter months too long, balmy summer days, there's really never a bad time to experience a Maine backcountry adventure… as long as you plan ahead and come prepared.

 The weather from July-August is very pleasant, averaging 65-85°.
 Humidity can be high, and occasional thunderstorms are to be expected, sometimes without much warning.
 It's wise to bring a waterproof layer even when skies look clear.
 The hottest days can get into the nineties, but many trails are along the water, so it's easy to cool off in a cold mountain stream or waterfall.
 Nights are typically in the 50s, so bring a warm layer to wear by the fire pit at night!